kartikgowda/Simon-Game/README.md

 # Simon-Game
-Project recreating Simon Game on a website
+Project recreating Simon Game on a website using jQuery